Kosisochi/DataAnalysisPortfolio/Myntra Product Catalog Project/README.md

 4. Which brand has the most expensive product?
 5. Which brand has the highest total sales value?

-This will help in making multiple decisions.
+This will help the  merchandizing manager or the floor maanger to make decisions about inventory management. .

 # Data: